-25.1.
-Introduction
+25.1 Introduction

-This chapter provides an analysis of the resources that would be consumed and waste generated by the construction and operation of the proposed Western Sydney Airport.
+This chapter provides an analysis of the resources that would be consumed and waste generated by the construction and operation of the proposed airport.
 Potential impacts arising from the construction and operation of the proposed airport are characterised and measures to mitigate and manage these impacts are identified.

-25.2.
-Methodology
+25.2 Methodology